Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 Hardness

 The hardness is measured to be determining the mineral content in the water.
-The minerals contained in your water can have a direct effect on yeast fermentation and the texture of your dough.
+The minerals in your water can directly affect yeast fermentation and the texture of your dough.

 Hard water is rich in minerals, usually calcium and magnesium.

-For the yeast to live and grow, it needs these minerals, so in hard water, yeast can grow faster.
+For the yeast to live and grow, it needs these minerals to grow faster in hard water.

 Acidity